Rising costs are threatening access to healthcare for American citizens.

 Covered workers contributed 18 percent of the cost for single coverage and 29 percent of the cost for family coverage, on average, with considerable variation across firms.”

 That’s big money being paid to protect against medical emergencies.
-I know people who held off starting a business because they relied on employer-sponsored health plans.
+I know people who’ve held off committing to their business full-time because they relied on employer-sponsored health plans.

 So this begs the question: Who’s responsible for making healthcare affordable?

-Must a person increase their income to provide for healthcare?
+Must a person increase their income, substantially in some cases, to obtain healthcare?